BroadbandForum/usp/specification/mtp/stomp/index.md

 **R-STOMP.0** - USP Endpoints utilizing STOMP clients for message transport MUST support the `STOMPConn:1` and `STOMPController:1` data model profiles.

-**R-STOMP.1** - USP Endpoints utilizing STOMP clients for message transport SHOULD support the `STOMPAgent:1` data model profile.
+**R-STOMP.1** - USP Endpoints utilizing STOMP clients for message transport SHOULD support the `STOMPAgent:1` and `STOMPHeartbeat:1` data model profile.

 ## Handling of the STOMP Session